Krivega/sip-connector/docs/arch.md

 SipConnectorFacade --> SipConnector : depends on
 SipConnector --> ConnectionManager : depends on
-SipConnector --> ConnectionStackManager : depends on
+SipConnector --> ConnectionQueueManager : depends on
-ConnectionStackManager --> ConnectionManager : depends on
+ConnectionQueueManager --> ConnectionManager : depends on
 SipConnector --> CallManager : depends on
 SipConnector --> ApiManager : depends on
 SipConnector --> IncomingCallManager : depends on